Urbanization has become one of the most pressing development challenges of the 21st century.

 How are we helping?

-The Municipal Investment Financing (MIF) Programme outcome is to increase the capacity of local governments to address key urbanization challenges through access to sustainable sources of capital financing.
+The Municipal Investment Financing (MIF) Programme outcome is to increase the capacity of local and regional non-sovereign entities to address key urbanization challenges through access to sustainable sources of capital financing.
+In order to achieve this outcome, the MIF Program implements through its global Initiatives which are country programs, Blue Peace Financing Initiative, International Municipal Investment Fund, and a Technical Assistance Facility.

-MIF aims to leverage the resources of governments to mobilize public and private capital investment, while transitioning local government finances from traditional pure grant funding to a broadened mix of financial sources, in order to address local challenges.
+MIF aims to leverage the resources of non-sovereign government entities to mobilize public and private capital investment, while transitioning regional and local government finances from traditional pure grant funding to a broadened mix of financial sources, in order to address local challenges.
 This can be achieved by:

 - Help local governments broaden their tax revenue base.

-- Build capacity in the preparation of long-term capital investment plans.
+- Build capacity in the preparation of long-term local and regional capital investment plans.

 - Utilizing domestic private sector capital that would otherwise remain dormant and not be directed to municipal investments.
 MIF and UNCDF’s involvement will support the technical capacity on the demand side enabling a crowding-in effect to catalyze risk adverse investors.

-- Help selected local governments to get credit rated.
+- Help selected local governments and regional organizations to get credit rated.

 - Channelling funds towards investments to provide capital to support priority investment needs to a growing urban population.

-- Propose new innovative financial instruments that could expand LGs' options in accessing capital finance.
+- Propose new innovative financial instruments that could expand the options in accessing capital finance for local and regional non-sovereign entities, specifically Local Governments and Regional Organizations.

 UNCDF is working in 4 countries (Cameroon, Madagascar, Mali, Niger), in partnership with RIAFCO, FMDV and PPIAF, to identify the most effective ways to sustain and diversify local government financing institutions (LGFIs) financial resources in order to reinforce and to support local authorities and to bolster their own financial resources.